-Connector - A connector is a data source that is used to connect to Matillion.
+Connector - A connector is a data source that is used to connect to Matillion ETL.

 Console - A developer tool, where you can enter commands and see the output, and configure settings.

-Credentials - Credentials authorise you to work with platform-specific services in your Matillion ETL account.
+Credentials - Credentials authorize you to work with platform-specific services in your Matillion ETL account.
 Instance credentials are tied to the instance hosting the client.
 These must be edited from within the client.
-User defined credentials are set by the user in the Manage Credentials menu.
+User-defined credentials are set by the user in the Manage Credentials menu.

 CRUD - The four basic operations that are used in database applications: Create, Read, Update, and Delete.